ayman/textr/README.md

 # Textr Plug-In for Lightroom #

-Recognize text in photos using the Google Cloud Vision API and suggests tags for the photos.
+Recognize text in photos using the Google Cloud Vision API and annotate metadata for the photos.

 ## About